lorenzopistolesi/MCIPs/MCIPS/mcip-9.md

 ## Specification
 - After block 6.2M: We deploy step 1, then
 - After block 7.2M: We deploy step 2

+## Fix issues
+Change exchange rate on online wallet

+## Harmonise
+With running Believer and Ambassadors Program

 ## Backwards Compatibility
 - Both two steps require hardfork but fully compatible with previous blocks in logic